 Don’t worry: You don’t have to give away too much personal information (not yet at least).
 Just be ready to enter your name, mailing address, and, eventually, payment info.

 More importantly, now is when you get to choose a character avatar for your account.
 I’m team Rex, and that’ll never change, but if you ever feel like switching things up, you’re always free to change your profile character at any time.

 Creating a “Family & Friends” List

 That said, doing WDW with friends and family is a magical experience all on its own.
-If you will be meeting up with extended family during your trip or just friends from out of state, you can actually link your reservation details.
-This is also helpful for families—it makes things like getting Boarding Passes (when in use) for everyone in your party much easier.
+If you are meeting up with extended family during your trip or just friends from out of state, you can actually link your reservation details.
+This is also helpful for families—it makes things like getting Boarding Passes, Genie+ selections, or Individual Attractions Selections for everyone in your party much easier.

-You can add each person manually, but if they have their own Disney account, you can find them easily through the platform.
+You can add each person manually, but you can find them easily through the platform if they have their own Disney account.

 Linking Your Tickets and Hotel Reservations